5-Minute Perfect Frozen Peas | Healthy & Easy Side Dish

 Instructions

-1. Boil the water: Place a small saucepan over medium-high heat and bring 0.5 cup (120ml) of water to a rolling boil.
+1. Boil the water: In a small saucepan, bring 0.5 cup / 120ml of water to a rolling boil over medium-high heat.

-2. Add the peas: Carefully add 1 cup (140g) of frozen peas to the boiling water.
+2. Add the peas: Carefully pour 1 cup / 140g of frozen peas into the boiling water.

-3. Simmer until tender: Reduce the heat slightly and let the peas cook for 3 to 5 minutes.
-Watch for them to turn a vibrant, bright green color and become tender to the bite.
+3. Simmer until tender: Reduce the heat and cook for 3 to 5 minutes, or until the peas turn a vibrant green and are tender.

-4. Drain and serve: Remove the pan from the heat.
-Drain the water completely using a mesh strainer or colander and transfer the Vegetarian Basic Peas to a serving bowl immediately.
+4. Drain and serve: Remove from heat, drain the water completely, and transfer to a serving bowl.
+Season if desired.

 Nutritional Information